emrecdem/explosmile/README.md

 # explosmile

-Exploration of audio feature extraction with OPENsmile
+Exploration of audio feature extraction with OPENsmile and the IEMOCAP dataset

 Install OPENsmile following the documentation on http://audeering.com/technology/opensmile/